canonical/kafka-operator/docs/tutorial/integrate-with-client-applications.md

 Now you know how to use credentials provided by related charms to successfully read/write data from Charmed Apache Kafka!

-### Charm client applications
+## Charmed applications

-Actually, the Data Integrator is only a very special client charm, that implements the `kafka_client` relation interface for exchanging data with Charmed Apache Kafka and user management via relations.
+The Data Integrator is a very special client charm, that implements the `kafka_client` relation interface for exchanging data with Charmed Apache Kafka and user management via relations.